Iqrasajid-01/Physical-AI-and-Humanoid-Robotics-Book/ai-robotics-book/docs/labs_and_projects/24-project-implementation.md

-# Chapter 24: Project Implementation - From Concept to Deployment
+# 24-Project Implementation - From Concept to Deployment

 ## Learning Objectives
 - Understand the complete lifecycle of robotics project implementation